Education in Ghana: Statistics

 Ghana's spending on education has been around 25% of its annual budget in the past decade.

 The Ghanaian education system from kindergarten to undergraduate level takes 20 years.

 Ratio of females to males in education system.

 Females and males out of education system.

 Ghana scored 1 on the UNESCO Gender Parity Index (GPI) for Primary and Secondary school levels in 2013.
-The adult (15 and older) literacy rate in Ghana was 79.04% in 2018, with males at 83.53% and females at 74.47%.
-Ghana's rapid shift from an informal economy to a formal economy made education an important political objective.
-The magnitude of the task, as well as economic difficulties and political instabilities, have slowed down attempted reforms.
+The adult (15 and older) literacy rate in Ghana was 79.04% in 2018, with females at 74.47% and males at 83.53%.
+Ghana's shift from an informal economy to a formal economy made education a political objective.
+The magnitude of the task, and economic difficulties and political instabilities, have slowed down attempted reforms.
 The Education Act of 1987, followed by the Constitution of 1992, gave a new impulse to educational policies in the country.
 In 2011, the primary school net enrollment rate was 84%, described by UNICEF as "far ahead" of the sub-Saharan average.
 In its 2013–14 report, the World Economic Forum ranked Ghana 46th out of 148 countries for education system quality.
-In 2010, Ghana's literacy rate was 71.5%, with a notable gap between men (78.3%) and women (65.3%).
+In 2010, Ghana's literacy rate was 71.5%, with a gap between women (65.3%) and men (78.3%).
 The Guardian newspaper disclosed in April 2015 that 90% of children in Ghana were enrolled in school, ahead of countries like Pakistan and Nigeria at 72% and 64% respectively.
-The literacy rate of males and females aged 15–24 in Ghana was 81% in 2010, with males at 82%, and females at 80%.
+The literacy rate of females and males aged 15–24 in Ghana was 81% in 2010, with females at 80%, and males at 82%.

 Since 2008, enrollment has continually increased at all levels of education (pre-primary, primary, secondary, and tertiary education).
 With 84% of its children in primary school, Ghana has a school enrollment "far ahead" of its sub-Saharan neighbors.
 The number of educational institutions has increased in the same period.
 Vocational education (in TVET institutes, not including SHS vocational and technical programmes) is the only exception, with an enrollment decrease of 1.3% and the disappearance of more than 50 institutions between the years 2011/12 and 2012/2013.
-This drop would be the result of the low prestige of vocational education and the lack of demand from industry.
+This drop would be the result of the lower prestige of vocational education and the lack of demand from industry.